meta-erlang/meta-erlang.github.io/blog/2025-01-26/index.md

 ## Upgrade/Downgrade demonstration

 As always, I like to describe all steps.
 In case someone wants to try it.
-My target here is to play with Nerves Cloud for upgrade -> downgrade -> upgrade cycle.
+My target here is to play with NervesCloud for upgrade -> downgrade -> upgrade cycle.

 ### YP/OE Setup